 During the consultation, our trained consultant will perform a suitability test and assess your health condition.
 They will also develop a personalized treatment plan tailored to your needs.
 If necessary, our consultant may recommend a medical consultation.

-Endocrinologist - Internist - specialist examination 34 000 HUF
+Endocrinologist - Internist - specialist examination36 000 HUF

-Endocrinologist - Internist - specialist control within 3 months 28 000 HUF
+Endocrinologist - Internist - specialist control within 3 months30 000 HUF

 We reserve the right to change prices!
 The prices listed in the price list include VAT.